mindlessroman/azdo-cosmos-json-upload/overview.md

 ![An image that has the individual fields filled in for the example task.
-The two values of `cosmosEndpoint` and `cosmosPrimaryKey` are both currently surrounded by single quotation marks, which cause the pipeline task to fail if left as-is](./docs-images/pipeline-task-before.png)
+The two values of `cosmosEndpoint` and `cosmosPrimaryKey` are both currently surrounded by single quotation marks, which will cause the pipeline task to fail if left as-is](./docs-images/pipeline-task-before.png)

 5. Finally, switch the single-quotation marks around the endpoint and key variable names and switch to the [variable syntax](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch)